sutta » an » an6 » Aṅguttara Nikāya 6.60

 Evamevaṁ kho, āvuso, idhekacco puggalo pītiyā ca virāgā …pe… tatiyaṁ jhānaṁ upasampajja viharati.

-“In the same way, take the case of a person who, with the fading away of rapture … enters and remains in the third absorption.
+“In the same way, take a person who, with the fading away of rapture … enters and remains in the third absorption.

 So ‘lābhimhi tatiyassa jhānassā’ti saṁsaṭṭho viharati bhikkhūhi …pe…